24. Graph: The Cognitive Topology

 @g.stepthat receive aStepContextand return values to determine the next station of thought. - The State (

 StateT): A mutable Pydantic model representing the "Working Memory."
-It is build up as it passes through each synapse, ensuring total recall across the entire ritual.
+It is built up as it passes through each synapse, ensuring total recall across the entire ritual.

 2. The Orchestrated Handshake (Deferred Logic)